 The Clerk of Council shall keep a journal of the proceedings of the Council.
 Voting upon any ordinance or resolution or motion shall be by roll call, and the vote of each member shall be entered upon the journal.
 The journal shall be open for public inspection at all reasonable times.

 The Council shall hold regular meetings at least twice a month, the time of which shall be prescribed by ordinance.
 Council may dispense with regular meetings for not more than one month each year.
-All meetings shall be held in the Council Chambers, except for exceptional circumstances when the President of Council may designate another location, and give public notice by newspaper publication, when practical, or by posting the change of location at the Council Chambers.
+All meetings shall be held in the Council Chambers, except for exceptional circumstances when the President of Council may designate another location, and give public notice by publication as provided for ordinances and resolutions, and by posting the change of location at the Council Chambers.

 In adopting its own rules and regulations, Council shall provide for an opportunity during the meeting wherein any group or person attending any regular or special meeting shall be permitted to speak on any matter, past or current, pertinent to municipal affairs.

 All meetings of the Council shall be open to the public except the portions thereof devoted to the discussion of threatened or actual litigation, personnel matters, and the sale and acquisition of land or any other matter permitted under Ohio law to be discussed in closed session.